lbatschelet/baets.ch/posts/How to/Format your notes.md

 ### Code blocks

 Syntax highlight is supported with the language specified after the first set of backticks.
-We use prismjs for syntax highlighting, a list of supported languages can be found [at their site](https://prismjs.com/#supported-languages)
+We use prismjs for syntax highlighting, a list of supported languages can be found [[https://prismjs.com/#supported-languages]]

 <pre><code>```js
 function fancyAlert(arg) {